18F/ux-guide/_pages/research/basics.md

 #### Foundational research

 Foundational research is the research you do before you know the problem(s) you’re solving.
-This is primarily purpose of Path Analysis engagements: to get a baseline understanding of the problem space you’re working in and the people you’re serving.
+This is why 18F conducts [Path Analysis](https://github.com/18F/path-analysis) engagements: to get a baseline understanding of the problem space we’re working in and the people we’re serving.
 This research often results in a [problem statement](https://github.com/18F/path-analysis/blob/master/approach.md#2-draft-a-problem-statement).

 #### Generative research